rajdev0ps/rajdev0ps/README.md

 2. AWS Backup Validation Solution

-    Developed an Customized AWS Backup Validation Solution which Clone AWS VPC Components and EC2 clone with same attributes (NAME+IP+Subnet+SecurityGroups) using AWS Lambda, SQS, Iam Role and CloudFormation
+    Developed a customized AWS Backup Validation Solution that clones AWS VPC components and EC2 instances with the same attributes (NAME, IP, Subnet, Security Groups etc) using AWS Lambda, SQS, IAM roles, and
-    template.
-Thi solution can be deployed across multi-account/multi-region using CloudFormation stackset feature.
-With this custtomer achieved a significant reduction in manual
-    validation time and accuracy in DR-Drill.
+    CloudFormation templates.
+This solution can be deployed across multiple accounts and regions using CloudFormation StackSets.
+As a result, customers achieved a significant reduction in manual validation time and increased accuracy in DR drills.

     - Architecture
       ![Architecture](projects/cloud-migration/backup-validation.png)